-Buying a coop without a broker is not as difficult as real estate agents make it out to be.
+Buying a NYC co-op without a broker is not as difficult as real estate agents make it out to be.
 In this article, we’ll explain how the process works and what you’ll need to do to successfully purchase a coop apartment in NYC without a traditional real estate broker.

 Table of Contents

-In NYC the seller pays a fixed commission regardless of whether you are represented or not.
+Sellers in NYC typically pay a fixed commission regardless of whether you are represented or not.
 Therefore, the cost of your representation is included in your purchase price!

 This is the primary reason why over 90% of home buyers end up working with a buyer’s agent.
-Especially if this is your first purchase, why would you give up free advice and guidance for one of the most important and expensive purchases of your life?
+Especially if this is your first purchase, why would you give up advice and guidance for one of the most important and expensive purchases of your life – when it doesn’t cost you anything out of pocket?

 Real estate is an especially opaque industry.
 Even the most avid do-it-yourselfer will have some unanswered questions when it comes to buying a coop in NYC.

-Why not consult an expert for free when it could mean the difference between screwing up a board interview and getting accepted?
+Why not consult an expert when it could mean the difference between screwing up a board interview or getting accepted?

 Pro Tip: Don’t ask any questions at a board interview, even if the board asks if you have any questions at the end of the interview.